benwoodward/dotfiles/.config/nvim/files/vim_tips.md

 - `Ctrl`+`b` Scroll page backwards (move up in the file).

 ## C
-- `c` stands for “change” will not do anything on its own, but acts as a modifier to other commands.
-Here are some common commands handy for editing front end code.
 - `cw` Stands for change word.
 This will delete the word your cursor is over and enter into insert mode.
 Note that if you are not on the first character of the word it will only change from where your cursor is until the end of the word.
 This might seem annoying at first but is actually an amazing feature once you understand movements.
 - `cit` Change all text in between a set of tags i.e foo will delete foo and put you insert mode.
 - `ci(` Change all text in between a set of parenthesis.